ianhussey/destigmatize-suicide-bot/README.md

 ### Ideas for specific targets

 - "commit suicide" to "die by suicide"
+- "commits suicide" to "dies by suicide"
 - "committed suicide" to "died by suicide"
+  - Is it worth searching for common misspellings too?
-- "unsuccessful suicide attempt" to "non-fatal suicide attempt"
+- "unsuccessful suicide" [attempt] to "non-fatal suicide" [attempt]
-- "failed suicide attempt" to "non-fatal suicide attempt"
+- "failed suicide" [attempt]  to "non-fatal suicide" [attempt]